 Country of origin: India

-The MSc Advanced Marketing Management at Lancaster University has been a turning point in my academic life and contributed towards my personal development.
+The at Lancaster University has been a turning point in my academic life and contributed towards my personal development.
 It assisted me in creating a career path in marketing and helped me determine which area I want to specialise in.

 Prior to my Masters at Lancaster University, I graduated with a first-class honours degree in Business Administration (BBA), from Jadavpur University in Kolkata, India.
 After graduating, I joined a local firm called DHS Lasers and was directly involved in market research, strategy development, sales, customer relationship management and marketing communications.
 However, I soon realised that marketing was not only an application of theory into practice but a lot more than that.
 Hence, I decided to study for a Masters in marketing abroad.